br41nslug/directus-extension-3d-viewer/README.md

 This extension relies on Directus version 10.10.0 or newer.

+> Tested with v10.13.0

 > Note: I've only tested this with *.glb 3d files!
 It may work with other formats but no guarantees.

 ## Model Viewer Endpoint
 With this endpoint you'll get a full page 3d model viewer which can be embedded as an iframe almost anywhere.
 The model viewer settings are configured based on url query parameters.